cern-it-efp/EOSC-Testsuite/docs/costs.rst

 If a price value is required for the cost calculation but the *costCalculation* section is not properly filled (For example, S3 Endpoint test was set to True but *s3bucketPrice* was not set), no approximation will be given.

 At the end of the run, the resulting approximated cost will be added to the file containing the results.
-In case this information insn't needed, simply leave the values on the section *costCalculation* empty.
+In case this information isn't needed, simply leave the values on the section *costCalculation* empty.
 Note that this is a cost estimate and not an exact price.

 The formula used is as follows: